Cours-Louis/JavaScript-Start-file/README.md

 # Files

-Please download the files by clicking on the button "code" then "download ZIP".
+Click on "Use this template" to copy all the files in your github account

 # Upload files

-To send your work, create a new repository and share the link to the email address you will be given.
+To send your work, share the link of your repo to the email address you will be given.

 ### © L. GALLET - 2020